juvinr/FadeLaunchScreen/README.md

 # FadeLaunchScreen

-An implementation of a custom LaunchScreen in SwiftUI with Fade effect
+An implementation of a custom LaunchScreen in SwiftUI with Fade effect.